danielbodnar/awesome-stars/README.md

 ## proxy

+- [avwo/whistle](https://github.com/avwo/whistle) - HTTP, HTTP2, HTTPS, Websocket debugging proxy
+- [joewalnes/websocketd](https://github.com/joewalnes/websocketd) - Turn any program that uses STDIN/STDOUT into a WebSocket server.
+Like inetd, but for WebSockets.
+- [XX-net/XX-Net](https://github.com/XX-net/XX-Net) - A proxy tool to bypass GFW.
+- [titaniumnetwork-dev/Vanadium](https://github.com/titaniumnetwork-dev/Vanadium) - A simple, functionality-focused Ultraviolet front-end.
+- [titaniumnetwork-dev/Ultraviolet-Static](https://github.com/titaniumnetwork-dev/Ultraviolet-Static) - Frontend for the example Ultraviolet-Node repository
+- [tomphttp/bare-server-node](https://github.com/tomphttp/bare-server-node) - TompHTTP Bare server in the Node runtime
+- [NebulaServices/Nebula](https://github.com/NebulaServices/Nebula) - a stunning and sleek web proxy with support for hundreds of popular sites.
+- [titaniumnetwork-dev/Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers.
+Works by intercepting HTTP requests with a service w
 - [skarab42/zoxy](https://github.com/skarab42/zoxy) - A small type-safe object proxy around Zod to help you stay safe after your data is loaded while continuing to edit them.
 - [gomods/athens](https://github.com/gomods/athens) - A Go module datastore and proxy
 - [goproxy/goproxy.cn](https://github.com/goproxy/goproxy.cn) - The most trusted Go module proxy in China.